ktarpey/watchlist-client-js/docs/content/product_overview.md

 #### Direct Access

 The Barchart Watchlist Service implements a REST interface via HTTP.
-You may choose to interact with the service directly, bypassing this SDK entirely.
+You may choose to interact with the remote service directly, bypassing this SDK entirely.
 An [OpenAPI](https://www.openapis.org/) specification of the interface can be found in the [API Reference](/content/api_reference) section.

 #### Other